qnrl/PsRule-Demo/readme.md

 ## Running locally on Windows ##

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine (if you think you might make edits that you'd like to keep you should also [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) first).

 2. If you haven't already, set up PSRule.Rules.Azure Modules and associated dependencies on your local machine.